 (More detailed instructions are in the recipe card below.)

-- The recipe call for bits of chocolate mixed into the batter.
+- This gluten-free dark chocolate cake recipe call for bits of chocolate mixed into the batter.
 I love this, but if what your prefer is a completely smooth texture, you can omit this.

 - You can bake the cake in two 9-inch round cake pans if you'd like to.
 You will need to double the glaze portion of the recipe for this, adding some between the layers, on top and on the sides.